Passion for Water Quality, Innovation, and Collaboration Drives Us

 And millions of people visit this area from around the world.

-TBF works with a broad group of stakeholders, including government agencies, environmental groups, local communities, industry and scientists, to create and put into action innovative policies and projects that clean up our waterways, create green spaces in urban areas, and restore natural habitats both on land and underwater, such as wetlands and kelp forests.
+TBF works with a broad group of collaborators, including government agencies, environmental groups, local communities, industry, and scientists, to create and put into action innovative policies and projects that clean up our waterways, create green spaces in urban areas, and restore natural habitats both on land and underwater, such as wetlands and kelp forests.

 TBF is part of the U.S. EPA’s Santa Monica Bay National Estuary Program (SMBNEP)—learn more about estuaries HERE.
 The SMBNEP is one of 28 similar programs established under Section 320 of the 1987 Clean Water Act and administered by the U.S. EPA.

-As part of the SMBNEP, TBF is the non-profit partner of the Santa Monica Bay Restoration Commission and is focused on research, education, planning, cleanup efforts, and other priorities identified in the SMBNEP’s Comprehensive Conservation and Management Plan (CCMP), a publicly-adopted comprehensive plan of action for protecting and restoring Santa Monica Bay.
+As part of the SMBNEP, TBF is the non-profit partner of the Santa Monica Bay Restoration Commission.
+It is focused on research, education, planning, cleanup efforts, and other priorities identified in the SMBNEP’s Comprehensive Conservation and Management Plan (CCMP), a publicly adopted comprehensive plan for protecting and restoring Santa Monica Bay.
 For more information on the entire SMBNEP, please visit the Background page.

 For the FY21 SMBNEP Work Plan, please click here.

-Since we began, TBF and the implementation of the CCMP have made massive improvements to the human and environmental health of the region.
-Please Explore our work to learn more.
+Since we began, TBF and the implementation of the CCMP have made massive improvements to the region’s human and environmental health.
+Please explore our work to learn more.